Dwarf Alberta Spruce Overwatering (And How To Fix It)

 Dwarf Alberta Spruce Overwatering

-The first sign of overwatering is a partial yellowing of the needles.
-At this stage, part of the roots have already died and the rest of the roots are not able to provide enough minerals and water for the spruce.
-As a result, chlorosis and partial yellowing of the needles develop.
+The first sign of overwatering is partial yellowing of the needles.
+This means some roots have already died, and the remaining ones cannot supply enough water and nutrients.
+As a result, chlorosis develops.

-The second sign is browning and falling needles.
-At this stage usually almost all the roots of the tree have rotted and the tree is dying.
-Check if the buds and branches are still alive; if so, the tree can still be saved.
+The second sign is browning and dropping needles.
+By now, most of the roots are rotting, and the tree is close to dying.
+Check if the buds and branches are still alive—if they are, there’s still a chance to save the tree.

 Read also: How to keep your Dwarf Alberta Spruce healthy